llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       source-to-source mode caveats.
 Notes:
         * OpenACC 3.3 specifies that `no_create` causes device code to use a variable's host memory address if it's not already present on the device.
+That seems to mean that accessing the variable's memory is illegal but you can take its address.
 It's unclear if real code actually depends on that behavior, but Clacc does not consistently support it.
 Instead, all device uses of a `no_create` variable must be unreachable if the variable is not already present on the device.
           See the discussion of `nomap` in the "Parallel Directives" section in `README-OpenACC-design.md` for related implementation details.
     * `firstprivate` clause
     * `private` clause
     * `reduction` clause